addoxy/MailYard/TASKS.md

 - [ ] Add container templates: common layouts like header, footer, sidebar sections
 - [ ] Implement container-specific inspector controls for layout and styling
 - [ ] Ensure email client compatibility with proper HTML structure
+- [ ] **Update BlockList component** - Show block hierarchy for nested blocks (containers with children)
+- [ ] **Update BlockListItem component** - Add indentation and expand/collapse functionality for container children
+- [ ] **Implement tree structure** - Display nested blocks with proper indentation levels
+- [ ] **Add hierarchy navigation** - Allow expanding/collapsing container blocks to show/hide children
+- [ ] **Update drag-and-drop** - Support dragging blocks into/out of containers within the block list
+- [ ] **Visual hierarchy indicators** - Use connecting lines, indentation, or folder-like icons for nested structure

 **Notes**: This is a complex layout system that enables advanced email structures.
 Focus on intuitive drag-and-drop behavior and clear visual feedback.
 Use @react-email/components Container as the foundation.
+The block hierarchy functionality from Task 11 will be implemented here once containers are available.

 ### 21. Grid Block System